 HOW TO GET THERE: Take the MRT to Phahon Yothin Station.
 From there, it’s about a 10-minute walk to the hotel.
 Alternatively, you can take a taxi or Grab to Centara Grand at Central Plaza Ladprao.

 We were guests of Centara Grand at Central Plaza Ladprao.
-We were given a free two-night stay, dinner at Suan Bua, and cocktails at Blue Sky in exchange for an honest account of the experience.
+We were given a free two-night stay, lunch at Suan Bua, and cocktails at Blue Sky in exchange for an honest account of the experience.
 As always, all words and opinions expressed in this post are mine and mine alone.

 JB and Renée are the Traveleaters behind Will Fly for Food, a travel blog for the gastronomically inclined.
 They enjoy experiencing food from different cultures so they’ve made it their mission to try every country’s national dish.
 Read more about them and their National Dish Quest here.